camarman/GTRPy/README.md

 1. Define the coordinate system (cartesian, spherical, etc.)
 2. Define the diagonal components of the metric tensor by using `symbols`

-The first lines of the code should look like this.
+The first few lines of the code should look like this.

 ```
 from GR_full_curv import *